15 IMPORTANT VARANASI GHATS

 There are two myths related to this Ghat involving the creator of the universe Lord Brahma and the preserver of the universe Lord Vishnu.

 Sitting on the steps of this ghat and observing people drenching in spirituality is one of the top things to do here.
 And if you still have room for more, an evening here will be even more blissful.
 Why?
-That’s because they will be filled with prayers dedicated to fire god, Lord Shiva, River Ganga, Surya (Sun) and the whole universe.
+That’s because they will be filled with prayers dedicated to the fire god, Lord Shiva, River Ganga, Surya (Sun), and the whole universe.

 Wait!
 Did we tell you that staged fire and dance routines also take place here?